Paradoxdruid/fealden/README.md

 ## Usage

 To use **Fealden**:
-`fealden "TATATAA" 1`
+`python -m fealden.fealden "TATATAA" 1`

-(Where `"TATATAA"` is the input binding/recognition element (such as an aptamer), and `1` indicates whether the binding element is predominantly single-stranded (0) or double-stranded (1) in the binding-active state.)
+(Where `"TATATAA"` is the input binding/recognition element (such as an aptamer), and `1` indicates whether the binding element is predominantly double-stranded (0) or single-stranded (1) in the binding-active state.)

 **Fealden** generates a .csv file of optimized biosensor sequences along with scoring metrics.